DoDonPachi SaiDaiOuJou: Development and release

 Three main gameplay modes are featured in the Xbox 360 release: the original arcade version containing the infamous "overflow glitch," the exclusive tweaked version 1.5 created as a response to player feedback, and the somewhat different Xbox 360 mode similar to Cave's usual console-only "arrange modes," featuring remixed music, considerably more voice acting, tweaked mechanics, and a single life/bomb meter in place of the usual spare lives.

 At launch, three Xbox 360 editions were released: regular edition, limited edition, and super limited edition.
 The regular edition included only the game.
 The limited-edition included the game plus an arranged soundtrack, a steelbook case, and a small art book.
 The super limited edition included the game plus both the arranged and standard soundtracks, a steelbook case, a full-sized art book, and stickers.
+A Japanese-region free release was released on May 30, 2013.

+An enhanced definitive version, titled DoDonPachi SaiDaiOuJou EXA Label in Japan and officially localized as DoDonPachi True Death EXA Label internationally, was released for the exA-Arcadia arcade platform in November 2020.

-Reception
+Reception and legacy

 Famitsu magazine awarded Dodonpachi Saidaioujou a score of 33/40 based on four reviews (9/8/8/8).

+Within the bullet hell genre, Saidaioujou became famous for its difficulty.
+The game's true final boss (Inbachi) is so difficult that it would not be beaten, without using continues, until 12 years after the game's release.

+The game was ported to Nintendo Switch by Live Wire and released on December 19, 2024.